 The Calamondin tree is a hybrid between a kumquat and a mandarin orange.
 It’s a dwarf orange variety, which makes it perfect for growing indoors.

 This orange tree needs as much direct sunlight as you can give it.
 Don’t forget to rotate it every couple of days, as it will reach for the light.
+Also, if you want to keep this tree at a specific height, you’d be happy to know that it can make a beautiful bonsai.

 Light Requirements